 Nexo’s platform is made for borrowers and lenders.
-You can use one account to deposit cryptocurrencies and lend fiat money or deposit your Euros and earn interest.
+You can use one account to deposit cryptocurrencies, lend fiat money, or deposit your Euros and earn interest.

 How Fast Can You Withdraw Your Money?

-We have been in touch with Nexo’s support and exchanged a few emails as there is a lot of information that isn’t published on Nexo’s website.
+We have been in touch with Nexo’s support and exchanged a few emails, as a lot of information isn’t published on Nexo’s website.

 Nexo Review Summary

-Nexo is a crypto-backed P2P lending site that offers you 10% interest on your deposits with the option to withdraw your money at any time.
-The company spent a fair amount of resources building a reputable platform, however, there are some misconceptions when it comes to their statements about licenses and regulations.We suggest that you do your own due diligence before investing any money on Nexo.
+Nexo is a crypto lending platform that offers up to 36% interest on your deposits and promises to withdraw your money anytime.
+The company spent a fair amount of resources building a reputable platform; however, there are some misconceptions regarding their statements about licenses and regulations, which exponentially increase your risk of depositing your money on Nexo.

 Key Takeaways from our Nexo Review: